-Fresh garden herbsto taste, preferably a mix of basil, parsley, thyme, or sage, all chopped together
+Fresh garden herbsto taste, preferably a mix of basil, fresh parsley, thyme, or sage, all chopped together

 1large shallot3oz, julienned